derleder/MoAgriS-Modular-Agriculture-System/README.md

 ## Development
 Thanks to [Mattairtechs ArduinoCore-samd](https://github.com/mattairtech/ArduinoCore-samd) firmware development is quite easy.
 The setup is described [here](https://github.com/mattairtech/ArduinoCore-samd#installation) (two parts!).
 The flash size of the SAMD11 is quite small to fit in all the firmware but it is possible if you turn off as many functions as possible in the config.h (Windows: C:\Users\User\AppData\Local\Arduino15\packages\MattairTech_Arduino\hardware\samd\1.6.18-beta-b1\config.h).
 My config can be found in [Firmware/config.h](./Firmware/config.h).
+You will save additional flash space by setting serial config under tools to "no_uart_one_wire_one_spi".

 You also need to install [Arduino-SDI-12](https://github.com/EnviroDIY/Arduino-SDI-12/releases/tag/v1.1.0) and add it to the Arduino IDE for the <SDI12.h> include.
 Please use v1.1.0 since newer ones do not seem to work with the SAMD11.